 Cointegration and Consumption Risks in Asset Returns

-We argue that the cointegrating relation between dividends and consumption, a measure of long run consumption risks, is a key determinant of risk premia at all investment horizons.
-As the investment horizon increases, transitory risks disappear, and the asset's beta is dominated by long run consumption risks.
-We show that the return betas, derived from the cointegration-based VAR (EC-VAR) model, successfully account for the crosssectional variation in equity returns at both short and long horizons; this is not the case when the cointegrating restriction is ignored.
-Our evidence highlights the importance of cointegration-based long run consumption risks for financial markets.
+We argue that the cointegrating relation between dividends and consumption, a measure of long-run consumption risks, is a key determinant of risk premia at all investment horizons.
+As the investment horizon increases, transitory risks disappear, and the asset's beta is dominated by long-run consumption risks.
+We show that the return betas, derived from the cointegration-based VAR (EC-VAR) model, successfully account for the cross-sectional variation in equity returns at both short and long horizons; however, this is not the case when the cointegrating restriction is ignored.
+Our evidence highlights the importance of cointegration-based long-run consumption risks for financial markets.

 Suggested Citation: Suggested Citation